skvanburen/CompDTUReg/README.md

  <br>
 (1)DataProcessing.R gives example code to import the non-inferential data into R and save initial files needed for further processing, including the tx2gene object that links a transcript to a gene<br>
  <br>
 (2)SaveInfRepsAsRData.R gives example code to save the inferential replicate data by sample.
-This data must be saved by sample because the data otherwise becomes too large to work with easily in R, especially as the number of samples increases.
+This data must be saved by sample because the data otherwise becomes too large to work with easily in R, especially as the number of biological samples/replicates becomes very high.
 If no inferential replicates (ie bootstrap/Gibbs) samples are used, file (2) should be skipped.  <br>
  <br>
 (3)SaveNecessaryDatasetsForDTUCompReg.R gives example code to save necessary temporary files that include information about inferential replicates and the GeneLevelFiles that contain all data needed to run the DTU compositional regressions.
 If no inferential replicates (ie bootstrap/Gibbs) samples are used, useInferentialReplicates (3) should be set to FALSE. <br>
  <br>